14 Most Beautiful Coastal Towns and Cities in Italy to Soak Up the Mediterranean Sun

 Posted by on 04 Feb 2022

-Explore our list of the most beautiful small coastal towns in Italy to add to your holiday itinerary.
+Below, we highlight fourteen of the most beautiful coastal towns in Italy, perfect to add to your itinerary with Entire Travel Group.

 1. Portofino, Liguria